hexops/mach/libs/gpu/README.md

 `mach/gpu` can be used in three ways:

-### "I want to do everything myself"
+### "I want to do _everything_ myself"

-See `examples/main.zig` - note that this is fairly involved, involves creating a window yourself, using Dawn's API to create a device and bind it to the window, use OS-specific APIs to get the window handle, etc.
+This involves creating a window (using GLFW, and other APIs if you want Web, Mobile, or other platform support), using Dawn's API to create a device and bind it to that window, using OS-specific APIs to get the window handle to bind, etc.

+`examples/main.zig` demonstrates how to do this.
+There's a fair amount of setup code involved.
+You might instead want to consider _Mach core_:

-### "I want a window, input & the WebGPU API - nothing else."
+### Mach core: "I want a window, input & the WebGPU API - nothing else."

-**Mach core** provides this:
+**Mach core** can be thought of as an alternative to SDL or GLFW:

-* Mach handles creating a window, giving you user input, and WebGPU API access for every platform.
+* Mach handles creating a window, giving you user input, and gives you the WebGPU API for every platform.
 * You give Mach an `init`, `deinit` and `update` function for your app which will be called every frame.
-* As we add support for more platforms (browser, mobile, etc.) in the future, you get them for free.
+* As we add support for more platforms (browser, mobile, etc.) in the future, you get them for free because _Mach core_ is _truly cross platform_.

 ### "I want a full game engine"

-`mach/gpu` is the graphics abstraction _Mach engine_ will use, but we're not there yet.
+`mach/gpu` is the graphics abstraction used by _Mach engine_, but we're not there yet.
 See https://machengine.org for more information.

 ## Join the community